 1923 - When the German Government defaults on its reparation payments, the French Army occupies the Ruhr Valley.
 Inflation skyrockets.
 Fuel is added to the fire when the government begins printing more and more money in a desperate attempt to solve the crisis.
 The value of the Deutschmark plummets.

 In mid-1920 US$1 is worth 40 marks.
 By July 1923 the exchange rate has blown out to 160,000 marks to US$1.
 By August 1923 the rate is 10 million marks to the dollar.
 By November 1923 the figure is 4.2 trillion marks to the dollar.
 Almost overnight, Germans have lost their life savings.
 Social unrest begins to escalate.

 Hitler exploits the situation, advocating national pride, blaming the left and Jews for the political turmoil and claiming to have a solution to the economic crisis.
 Many Germans come to see the party as a credible alternative.

 On 8 November Hitler and 600 armed members of the SA stage an abortive attempt to seize power in Munich.
 Hitler is arrested and tried for treason.
 The Nazi Party is outlawed.

 Hitler's trial receives media coverage in and outside of Germany and his courtroom attacks against the government are widely quoted.
-He is found guilty and sentenced to five years jail, but is allowed to receive visitors when he likes and to employ Rudolph Hess as his private secretary.
-His imprisonment begins on 1 April 1924, however, he will only serve nine months of his term.
+He is found guilty and sentenced to five years jail, beginning on 1 April 1924, but only serves nine months of his term and is allowed to receive visitors when he likes and to employ Rudolph Hess as his private secretary.

-1927 - The Nazi Party holds its first Nuremberg congress, a mass political rally that will become the party's signature propaganda event.
+1927 - The Nazi Party holds its first Nuremberg congress, a mass political rally that becomes the party's signature propaganda event.

 Hitler, meanwhile, writes a sequel to 'Mein Kampf'.
 However, the book is never published during his lifetime.